08 faq - mastering

-Do you have any limiting or clipping on your mix?
-If so, is it an integral part of the sound or included for client reference?
-If the latter, please consider removing any limiting or clipping prior to submission, or providing both versions.
+Do you have any limiting or clipping on your mix bus?
+If it is an integral part of the 'sound' of your mix, leave it!
+On the other hand, if it was used just to provide a client reference near commercial level, please consider removing this processing prior to submission, or providing both versions.

 Sibilance is a common issue in mastering that is best dealt with in the mixing process.
-Often times attempts to reduce vocal sibilance are done so at the compromise of something else in the mic (cymbal sheen, the high-end snap of a snare, the air, and sheen on an acoustic guitar, etc).
+Often times attempts to reduce vocal sibilance in the mastering stage are done so at the compromise of something else in the mic (cymbal sheen, the high-end snap of a snare, the air, and sheen on an acoustic guitar, etc).

 Listen through your track and observe if the “s” on your vocals are offensive or unnaturally loud.
 If so, consider using a de-esser on the track(s) to tame sibilance.
 Be careful not to remove too much as this can be equally detrimental.
 You’ll know if you’ve gone too far because often it will be perceived as having given the singer a lisp in their performance.